Orientable hyperbolic 4-manifolds over the 120-cell: Intersection forms of closed hyperbolic -manifolds

-Davis and Januszkiewicz have proven that the $\mathbb{Z}_2$-coefficient cohomology groups of a small cover depend only on the orbit polytope and the corresponding characteristic function \cite{dj:1991}.
+Davis and Januszkiewicz formulated how to obtain the $\mathbb{Z}_2$-coefficient cohomology groups of a small cover by the orbit polytope and its characteristic function \cite[Theorem 4.14]{dj:1991}.
 In 2013, Li Cai gave a method to calculate the $\mathbb{Z}$-coefficient cohomology groups of the real moment-angle manifold over a simplicial complex $K$ \cite{2licai:2013}.
-Based on the work of Cai and Suciu-Trevisanon's result on rational homology groups of real toric manifolds \cite {Suciu:13, SuciuT:12}, Choi and Park then gave a formula of the cohomology groups of real toric manifolds \cite{ChoiP:2013}, which can also be viewed as a combinatorial version of Hochster Theorem \cite{Hochster:1977}.
+Based on the work of Cai and Suciu-Trevisan's result on rational homology groups of real toric manifolds \cite {Suciu:13, SuciuT:12}, Choi and Park gave a formula of the cohomology groups of real toric manifolds \cite{ChoiP:2013}, which can also be viewed as a combinatorial version of the Hochster Theorem \cite{Hochster:1977}.